 ☐ 1.
-Remove the battery cover from the back of the transmitter.
-Remove the battery box and install eight "AA" batteries in the transmitter.
+Remove the battery cover from the back of the transmitter and install four "AA" batteries.
 Check the polarity of each battery before replacing the battery cover.

-☐ 2.
+□ 2.
 Turn on the transmitter using the power switch as shown above.
-Check the LEDs on the front of the transmitter.
+Check the LED on the front of the transmitter.
 Only the Green LED should be on.
-If the Red LED is on or flashing, then the batteries need replacing.
+If the LED is flashing, then the batteries need replacing.